Veteran Services Policy and Procedure for using VA Education Benefits at VPCC

 Overview of VA Education Benefits

 There are various VA education programs available, all of which have their own unique qualifying criteria and rates of payment.
 These programs do not pay a student’s tuition (except for Chapter 31 and Chapter 33), instead; students pay their own tuition and then receive monthly benefit payments from the VA.
 Eligible students may apply for advance payment of benefits and also take advantage of the college’s tuition payment plan.
 The VA benefit amount is determined by the student’s training time.
-The VA established levels of training time are: “full”, “3/4”, “half”, and “less than half”.
+The VA established levels of training time are “full”, “3/4”, “half”, and “less than half”.
 Refer to the Training Time Equivalency Table for specific information.
 Benefits for students training while on active duty and those training less than half-time are limited to the amount of tuition and fees paid.
-As the number of credits determine the payment amount, it is absolutely essential that students immediately report all changes in enrollment (drops/adds) to the college’s Office of Veterans Affairs.
+As the number of credits determines the payment amount, it is absolutely essential that students immediately report all changes in enrollment (drops/adds) to the college’s Military & Veteran Services Office.